thedarksidepy/thedarksidepy.github.io/_posts/2025-07-04-airflow-3-exam.md

 {: .prompt-warning }

 ## Topic 2: Airflow Concepts

-DAG = Directed Acyclic Graph → a single data pipeline

-Task → a single unit of work in a DAG → represented by a single node

-Operator → defines the work a task does → there are 900+ built-in operators

-directed => if multiple tasks exist, each must have at least one defined upstream or downstream task
+A **DAG (Directed Acyclic Graph)** represents a **single data pipeline** — a collection of tasks arranged to reflect their execution order.
+Directed means that when a DAG contains multiple tasks, each task must have at least one defined upstream or downstream dependency.
+Acyclic means the graph cannot contain loops — execution must always move forward.

-acyclic => there are no loops
+A **Task** is the smallest unit of work within a DAG and is represented as a single node in the graph.

+An **Operator** defines what work a task performs.
+Airflow offers more than 900 built-in operators, covering a wide range of actions — from running SQL queries to transferring files between systems.

 ### Core Airflow components

-Airflow has seven main components.
+Airflow is built around seven main components, each responsible for a specific part of the orchestration process.

 ![](/assets/img/airflow-3-exam/airflow-3-components.jpg)

 #### Metadata Database

-Used to store all metadata related to the Airflow instance.
+Stores all metadata related to the Airflow instance, including DAG definitions, task states, and execution history.

 #### DAG File Processor
-A dedicated process for retrieving and **parsing DAG files** from the `dags` folder.
-By default looks for new DAGs to parse **every 5 minutes**.

-Serialized DAG file is written to Metadata Database.
+A dedicated process that scans the `dags` folder for new or updated DAG files (by default, every 5 minutes).
+It parses these files and writes the serialized DAG definitions into the Metadata Database.

 ####  Scheduler
-Monitors and **schedules tasks** when the dependencies are met.

-↳ by default reads from the Metadata Database every 5 seconds to check if there are any tasks to run
+Continuously monitors the Metadata Database (default: every 5 seconds) to determine if any tasks are ready to run.

-↳ creates and schedules Task Instance objects
+- Creates and schedules Task Instance objects.

-↳ designed to run as a persistent service (continuously run in the background for an extended period)
+- Runs persistently in the background.

-↳ can be run on a single machine or distributed across multiple machines
+- Can operate on a single machine or in a distributed setup.

-↳ multiple schedulers can run at the same time
+- Multiple schedulers can run simultaneously.

-↳ once scheduler is started, it continues to run until explicitly stopped manually or by the system
+- Once started, keeps running until explicitly stopped by a user or the system.

 #### API Server
-API Server takes information from workers about **tasks statuses** and **updates the Metadata Database**.
+- Receives task status updates from workers and writes them to the Metadata Database.

-API Server also **serves the Airflow UI** (React-based).
+- Serves the Airflow UI (React-based).

-In Airflow 3, the flask-based Webserver and API logic from Airflow 2, was merged into a single API Server.
+In Airflow 3, the Flask-based webserver and API from Airflow 2 were merged into this single API Server.

 #### Executor
-Defines **how tasks are executed and on which system**.

-Pushes the Task Instance objects into Queue.
+Defines how and where (on which system) tasks are executed.
+Pushes Task Instance objects into the Queue for processing.

 #### Queue
-Holds the tasks that are ready to be executed and defines the **execution order**.
+Holds tasks that are ready to run and determines their execution order.

 #### Worker(s)
-**Executes tasks**.
-Picks up Task Instance objects from the Queue and runs the code.
+- Picks up tasks from the Queue and runs the code.

-Communicates the Tasks statuses to the API Server.
+- Sends task status updates back to the API Server.

-There can be multiple workers.
-They can be put in a separate cluster.
+- Can scale horizontally by running multiple workers workers on the same or separate clusters.

 ### Stages of running a DAG

-1) the DAG File Processor scans the `dags` directory for new files (by default every 5 minutes)
+1) **DAG discovery**: the DAG File Processor scans the `dags` directory for new or updated DAG files (default: every 5 minutes).

-2) after the DAG File Processor detects a new DAG, this DAG is parsed and serialized into the Metadata Database
+2) **Parsing & serialization**: when a new DAG is detected, it is parsed and serialized into the Metadata Database.

-3) the Scheduler checks the Metadata Database (by default every 5 seconds) for DAGs that are ready to run
+3) **Scheduling**: the Scheduler checks the Metadata Database (default: every 5 seconds) to find DAGs that are ready to run.

-4) once the DAG is ready to run, its tasks are put into the executor's queue
+4) **Queuing**: once a DAG is ready to run, its tasks are placed into the Executor's queue.

-5) once a worker is available, it will retrieve a task to execute from the queue
+5) **Task Assignment**: once a worker becomes available, it retrieves a task from the queue.

-6) the worker executes the taks
+6) **Execution**: the worker runs the task code.

 ### Airflow providers
 Core capabilities of Airflow can be extended by installing additional packages called providers.

-You can search for different providers on <https://registry.astronomer.io/>
+Providers are listed on <https://registry.astronomer.io/>

 ### Defining a DAG in Airflow